 Hip dysplasia – PAO or short stem prosthesis?

-Hip dysplasia, a congenital or early childhood malformation of the hip joint, presents both patients and healthcare providers with complex decisions.
-Two common treatment approaches, periacetabular osteotomy (PAO) and short-stem prosthesis implantation, offer different advantages and challenges.
-This article examines the indications, advantages and disadvantages, and suitable patient groups for these methods.
+Hip dysplasia, a congenital or early childhood developmental disorder of the hip joint, poses complex decisions for both patients and healthcare providers.
+Two common therapeutic approaches, periacetabular osteotomy (PAO) and implantation of a short-stem prosthesis, offer different advantages and challenges.
+This article highlights the indication criteria, advantages, and disadvantages, as well as the suitable patient groups for these methods.

 What is hip dysplasia?

-Hip dysplasia is a malformation of the hip socket (acetabulum) in which the socket does not adequately cover the femoral head.
-This leads to instability and an increased risk of osteoarthritis.
-Typical symptoms include groin pain radiating into the thigh, knee, and lower back.
-In advanced stages, painful limitations in movement become increasingly common.
+Hip dysplasia is a malformation of the hip socket (acetabulum), in which the socket does not adequately cover the femoral head.
+This results in instabilities and an increased risk of osteoarthritis.
+Typical symptoms include pain in the groin radiating to the thigh, knee, and lower back.
+In advanced stages, there is a progressive limitation of movement伴 with pain.

 Periacetabular osteotomy (PAO)

-Periacetabular osteotomy (PAO) is a surgical procedure for treating hip dysplasia that aims to preserve natural joint function by reshaping the pelvic bone.
-Developed by Professor Reinhold Ganz, the procedure is characterized by its joint-preserving philosophy.
+Periacetabular osteotomy (PAO) is a surgical procedure for treating hip dysplasia, aiming to preserve natural joint function by reshaping the pelvic bone.
+The procedure was developed by Professor Reinhold Ganz and is characterized by its joint-preserving philosophy.

-- Improved biomechanics: The better alignment of the joint distributes the load more evenly, which reduces wear and tear.
+- Improved biomechanics: Better alignment of the joint distributes the load more evenly, reducing wear and tear.

-- Osteoarthritis prevention: Anatomical correction can slow down or stop the progression of osteoarthritis that has already begun.
+- Osteoarthritis prevention: Anatomical correction can slow or stop the progression of already beginning osteoarthritis.

-- Preservation of the natural joint: Unlike with the implantation of a prosthesis, the patient's own hip joint is preserved.
+- Preservation of the natural joint: Unlike prosthesis implantation, the patient's own hip joint is preserved.

 Indication criteria